liferay/liferay-frontend-projects/dxp/urls.md

 Make sure you read the documentation referenced above to make sure you fully understand the URL API.

+Additionally, a polyfill is also served for Internet Explorer 11, to ensure the `URL` API can be used correcly.

 ### Use case: creating a relative URL